h2oai/sparkling-water/doc/src/site/sphinx/ml/binary_model.rst

             binaryModel = estimator.getBinaryModel()
             binaryModel.write("/tmp/binary.model")

-In case of Hadoop enabled system, the command by default uses HDFS.
-To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS enabled.
+In case of a Hadoop-enabled system, the command by default uses HDFS.
+To reference a path on the local file system of the Spark driver, the path must be prefixed with ``file://`` when HDFS is enabled.

 Load Existing Binary Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~